-A person with cancer in another area of the body who notices new symptoms should let their healthcare provider know as soon as possible.
+A person with cancer in another area of the body who notices new symptoms should let a healthcare professional know as soon as possible.

-If a person has symptoms of liver cancer, a healthcare provider might suspect liver metastases.
+If a person has symptoms of liver cancer, a healthcare professional might suspect liver metastases.

-After performing an initial examination and asking some questions, they will need to run tests to confirm that liver cancer is present.
+After performing an initial examination and asking some questions, they will need to run tests to confirm the presence of liver cancer.

-Some of the tests they may run include:
+Some of the tests they may perform include:

 Treatment will also depend on where the primary cancer is, the size and number of tumors on the liver, and any past treatments the person has tried.

-Life expectancy and prognosis for people with liver metastases are typically poor, as the cancer tends not to be curable.
+The life expectancy and outlook for people with liver metastases are typically poor, as the cancer tends not to be curable.

 However, treatments may help shrink the tumor, improve life expectancy, and relieve symptoms.

-Overall 5 year survival rates depend on the cancer’s origin.
-Other factors include sex, age, and the overall health of the individual.
+The 5-year survival rates depend on the cancer’s origin.
+Other factors include an individual’s sex, age, and overall health.

-A doctor is the best person to give a prediction on survival.
+A doctor can offer a prediction on life expectancy that considers an individual’s specific circumstances.
 In all cases, survival rates are only estimates.
 A person may live far longer or shorter than expected.

-A person may experience more acute symptoms that indicate that they should seek medical attention immediately.
+A person may experience acute symptoms that indicate that they should seek medical attention immediately.

 Some of these symptoms include:

-- frequent vomiting, or vomiting two or more times per day for more than 1 day
+- frequent vomiting, or vomiting two or more times per day for more than one day

 - unusual swelling in the legs or abdomen